 Yes.
-The Manual states that the Corporation values, promotes and observes a policy on diversity in the Composition of its Board (Section 2.2.1.5).
+The Manual states that the Corporation values, promotes and observes a policy on diversity in the composition of its Board (Section 2.2.1.5).
 The Nomination Committee is responsible for the proper profiling of the skills and competencies of the currently serving directors, the gaps in skills and competencies identified, and the search for candidates to fill the gaps (Nominations Committee Charter - Manual on Corporate Governance).
+Moreover, the Nominations Committee promotes a policy on diversity and provided that all qualifications are met, ensures that in the nomination of the best candidates to be elected to the Board, no discrimination is made based on gender, age, ethnicity, nationality or background, whether social, cultural, political or religious.